-- The organization must be tax-exempt under Internal Revenue Code Section 501(c)(3) or have a fiscal sponsor that is so qualified. - The organization (and its fiscal sponsor, if applicable) must be based in San Francisco. - NEW: Organizations of any size can be fiscally sponsored.
-The restriction that required organizations with budgets over \$100,000 to have their own 501(c)(3) status has been eliminated. - The organization's mission statement must be clearly focused on the development, production, and/or presentation of arts activities in San Francisco. - The applicant organization cannot be part of another City agency or department. - The organization must have a fundamental and substantial history of working with and/or presenting ongoing activities to members of the historically marginalized community(ies) identified in its proposal. - The organization must demonstrate a continuing and stable presence in the community and been in existence for at least two years with documentation of creating and presenting original works to the public in San Francisco for at least four events that span from October 2015 to the grant deadline. - Applicants to CEI may apply to Organization Project Grants and receive both, if approved.
-Previously you could not receive both a CEI and an OPG grant but this restriction has been omitted. - The organization's three-year average annual operating budget must not exceed \$1.5 million in income (determined by the line: Revenue Less In-Kind minus Non-operating Revenue in the SFAC DataArts Report). - Applicants must not be in default on any grants or loans from: (1) SFAC, (2) other City departments (including, without limitation, Department of Children, Youth, and their Families; Office of Economic and Workforce Development; Mayor's Office of Housing and Community Development; and Grants For The Arts), (3) Northern California Grantmakers Arts Loan Fund; (4) Northern California Community Loan Fund, (5) Community Arts Stabilization Trust; or (6) the Center for Cultural Innovation.
-This default clause was expanded due to the fact that SFAC has a fiduciary relationship with these particular organizations, through either shared City resources or other pooled philanthropic funds. - The proposed initiative must take place in San Francisco between July 1, 2018 and June 30, 2020.
-NEW: CEI are two year grants, however if the total grant request is less than \$30,000 organizations have the option to apply for a one year grant.
+- The applicant organization or fiscal sponsor must be tax-exempt under Internal Revenue Code Section 501(c)(3). - The applicant organization (and its fiscal sponsor, if applicable) must be San Francisco-based, and must demonstrate two years of programmatic activity with at least four programmatic San Francisco activities. - The applicant organization's mission statement must be clearly focused on the development, production, and/or presentation of arts activities in San Francisco. - The applicant organization cannot be part of another City agency or department. - The applicant organization must have a fundamental and substantial history of working with and/or presenting ongoing activities to members of the historically marginalized community(ies) identified in its proposal. - The organization's two-year average annual operating budget must not exceed \$1.5 million in income (determined by the line: Total Operating Revenues (2-year average) in the DataArts SFAC Funder Report). - New for Fiscal Sponsors: Organizations that exceed the \$1.5 million budget cap due to regranting must verify their operational budget without pass-through funds at the time of application.
+Applicants must upload their most recently completed IRS Form 990. - Applicants must not be in default on any grants or loans from: (1) SFAC, (2) other City departments (including, without limitation, Department of Children, Youth, and their Families; Office of Economic and Workforce Development; Mayor's Office of Housing and Community Development; and Grants For The Arts), (3) Northern California Grantmakers Arts Loan Fund; (4) Northern California Community Loan Fund, (5) Community Arts Stabilization Trust; or (6) the Center for Cultural Innovation.
+This default clause was expanded due to the fact that SFAC has a fiduciary relationship with these particular organizations, through either shared City resources or other pooled philanthropic funds.

-- The organization must be willing and able to meet the requirements associated with receiving funds from the City and County of San Francisco.
+- The proposed initiative must take place in San Francisco between July 1, 2019 and June 30, 2021. - The organization must be willing and able to meet the requirements associated with receiving funds from the City and County of San Francisco.
 In order to receive a grant from the San Francisco Arts Commission, you must become a registered, compliant supplier (formerly called vendor) and meet the City of San Francisco's insurance and business tax requirements.
 For more information about supplier requirements, visit: sfgov.org/oca/qualify-do-business.
 Please note if you are not already a City supplier, you will only be required to register if you are awarded a grant.
 Insurance and business tax requirements will be explained and made available upon approval of grant awards. - For NAACT-CEI: The organization must have a strong track record and demonstrated leadership that substantiates that they are connected to a Native American community and engaged in significant programming that is rooted in Native American arts and cultural traditions.